02 8936 0645

 +61 2 8936 0852

 Felicity was the visual arts curator with Anne Loxley for the 2017, 2018 and 2019 Perth Festivals, curating for WA’s university art museums, PICA and Fremantle Arts Centre work by a number of leading contemporary artists including AES+F, John Akomfrah, Candice Breitz and Jeremy Deller.
-Other curatorial projects include: Once Removed, Australia’s group exhibition at the 2009 Venice Biennale; Handle with Care, the 2008 Adelaide Biennial of Australian Art; Primavera 2005 at Sydney’s Museum of Contemporary Art; and Architypes at Emily Carr Institute, Vancouver, 2004.
+She has been the sole curator of major exhibitions including: Australia’s group exhibition at the 2009 Venice Biennale; the 2008 Adelaide Biennial of Australian Art; Primavera 2005 at Sydney’s Museum of Contemporary Art; and Architypes at Emily Carr Institute, Vancouver, 2004.
 In 1997 Felicity was the Australian Curator and Commissioner for the Indian Triennial, New Delhi and in the early 2000s curated a number of Australian and international exhibitions in her capacity as Senior Curator at UNSW’s Ivan Dougherty Gallery, including affiliated programs for the Sydney Olympics and Biennale of Sydney.
-In 2011 Felicity curated the first exhibition in Australia of composer Michael Nyman’s video works, CineOpera, a site-specific installation at Sydney Park Brickworks, and in 2012 Making Change (with Brenda Croft and Kon Gouriotis) for the National Art Museum of China, Beijing, which was a finalist in the Australian government’s Australian Arts in Asia Award.
+In 2010 she was appointed Chief Curator, National Institute for Experimental Arts and in 2011 curated the first exhibition in Australia of composer Michael Nyman’s video works, CineOpera, a site-specific installation at Sydney Park Brickworks, and in 2012 Making Change (with Brenda Croft and Kon Gouriotis) for the National Art Museum of China, Beijing, which was a finalist in the Australian government’s Australian Arts in Asia Award.

-Prior to completing her PhD in 2014, Felicity was the Australian writer for Art in America and a Contributing Editor of ArtAsiaPacific.
-She has published regularly in many Australian art magazines and was chief art critic for the Sydney Morning Herald, 1992–95.
-Since 2015 her writing has appeared in The Conversation and in academic journals such as Public Art Dialogue (New York), Studies in Material Thinking and the Australian and New Zealand Journal of Art.
+Prior to launching UNSW Galleries, Felicity was the Australian writer for Art in America and a Contributing Editor of ArtAsiaPacific.
+She has also published regularly in many Australian art magazines since her early role as chief art critic for the Sydney Morning Herald, 1992–95.
+More recently, her writing has appeared in The Conversation and in academic journals such as Public Art Dialogue (New York), Studies in Material Thinking and the Australian and New Zealand Journal of Art, and she is called upon regularly to comment on art and exhibitions in the print, radio and television media.

 At UNSW Art & Design Felicity convenes the Capstone in the Master of Curating & Cultural Leadership, leads the annual World Biennales Field Trip to international biennale exhibitions and is a Higher Degree Research supervisor.
-Current supervision includes PhD candidates researching in the field of Environmental and Indigenous curatorial practice.
+Current supervision includes PhD candidates researching in the field of Environmental, Indigenous and Public Art curatorial practice.